splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 .. image:: /_images/images-detectors-alerts/v2-detectors/name=condition.png
    :width: 65%
-   :alt: This image shows the rule name in the Activate tab.
+   :alt: This image shows the rule name on the Activate tab.

 looks like this on the :strong:`Alert Rules` tab:

 .. image:: /_images/images-detectors-alerts/v2-detectors/name=condition2.png
    :width: 45%
-   :alt: This image shows another example of the rule name in the Alert Rules tab.
+   :alt: This image shows another example of the rule name on the Alert Rules tab.

-For more information about editing detector options in the :strong:`Alert Rules` tab, see :ref:`alert-message`, :ref:`alert-recipients`, and :ref:`activate-detector`.
+For more information about editing detector options on the :strong:`Alert Rules` tab, see :ref:`alert-message`, :ref:`alert-recipients`, and :ref:`activate-detector`.

 .. _name-detector: